A 21-day wildlife conservation, safari and adventure trip in South Africa!

 Please Note: The accommodation areas on the reserve are not fenced, and the odd animal has been known to wander close to the camp: If this occurs, the rangers will ask you to remain inside, and there are radios at the accommodation to notify rangers of any animals straying too close.

 Most meals are provided during your stay at the private game reserve, apart from during your game drive to Kruger National Park, where breakfast and lunch will be at your own cost.
-Meals in the third week are not generally included, as you tend to eat out during this final week.
+In the third week, dinners while camping in Kruger are included as well as a meal at the Matsamo Cultural Village.
+All other meals during your day trips away from the reserve are at your own cost.
 Snacks and extra drinks can be purchased on trips into the local town.
 You will need to bring some spending money to cover the cost of some meals, especially on days when you are away from the reserve.

 There is a shared kitchen area at camp.
 During your stay at the game reserve, everyone is expected to get hands-on helping out with daily cooking and washing-up duties, and your ranger will allocate a rota for this, distributing the daily tasks fairly and efficiently.
 The rota will be written up on a board and is supervised by your ranger.
 You will be expected to wash up your own dishes after each meal.
 When you arrive at camp you will each be given an individual set of plates and cutlery named after different animals, so it’s easy to spot who isn’t doing their own washing up afterwards!